Frequently Asked Questions about Trademarks

 What is a trademark?

 A trademark is a type of intellectual property typically in the form of a recognizable name, symbol, logo, slogan, word, phrase, or combination that is used in connection with a good or service.
 Trademarks are used to legally distinguish brands from their competitors while recognizing the company’s ownership of the brand.
 Trademarks are denoted by ® and ™ symbols.
-Read more on our what is a trademark page.
-Also, check out our article on recognized trademarks.
+Check out our article on recognized trademarks.
 A top 10 trademark faq.

 How much does it cost to get a trademark?

 The cost depends on several factors of the application such as the number and kind of marks, as well as the number of classes of use the owner wants protected.
 On average, filing fees for a trademark registration application cost $250 to $350 per class per application.
 This does not include attorney fees.
-Find more information on our trademark costs.
 A top 10 trademark faq.

 What is the difference between a trademark and a copyright?